migration

 The day a client's cutover happens:

-- Confirm CollaborateMD is in read-only mode for new claim creation for that practice
+- Confirm CollaborateMD is read-only for new claim creation for that practice

 - Confirm Medi has accepted the patient and provider imports and the data is validated

-- Confirm payer enrollment for that practice is active in Stedi for at least the top-three payers — active and tested with a successful 837 transmission, not just submitted
+- Confirm Stedi enrollment for that practice is active for at least the top-three payers, tested with a successful 837 transmission, not just submitted

-- Confirm at least one 835 ERA has been received in Medi for at least one enrolled payer
+- Confirm at least one 835 ERA has arrived in Medi for at least one enrolled payer

-- Confirm ePS ERA routing has been scheduled for cutover for each payer where Stedi ERA enrollment is now active
+- Confirm ePS ERA routing is scheduled for cutover for each payer where Stedi ERA enrollment is now active

 - Confirm the document archive is complete and stored outside CollaborateMD for anything needed in open appeals or audit compliance